 Modification of Limitation on Business Interest.
 The current net interest deduction limitation, which limits the ability of businesses to deduct interest paid on their tax returns to 30% of adjusted taxable income is temporarily increased to 50% of adjusted taxable income for 2019 and 2020 to allow the business to increase leverage or at least benefit from higher deductions.
 Although the rule above does not apply to partnerships for 2019, any interest disallowed at the partnership level will be allocated to the partners, and carried forward at the partner level under the current law.
 In 2020, 50% of the interest will be fully deductible, while the other 50% will remain subject to the current law.

 Technical Amendment Regarding Qualified Improvement Property.
-The legislation provides a long-awaited technical correction to the Tax Cuts and Jobs Act relating to “qualified improvement property,” (generally, interior improvements to nonresidential buildings), by reducing its recovery period to 15 years.
-The correction is retroactive to January 1, 2018.
-This correction would enable businesses to immediately write-off costs associated with improving facilities instead of having to depreciate those improvements over the 39-year life of the building.
+The Act provides a long-awaited technical correction to the Tax Cuts and Jobs Act relating to “qualified improvement property,” (generally, interior improvements to nonresidential buildings).
+The correction is retroactive to January 1, 2018, and provides for immediate expensing of certain improvements to real property through bonus depreciation.
+Additionally, to the extent not immediately expensed, it allows for a 15 year recovery period (as opposed to the current the 39-year deprecation life of the building).

 Temporary Exception from Excise Tax for Alcohol Used to Produce Hand Sanitizer.
 Waives the federal excise tax on any distilled spirits used for or contained in hand sanitizer that is produced and distributed in a manner consistent with guidance issued by the Food and Drug Administration is effective for calendar year 2020.